-The Program is designed on a three-year, full-time model.
+The Program is designed on a four-year, full-time model.
 Students are expected to remain in residence for at least three academic years.
-Completion of the Program in three years assumes strong biblical and modern language skills at the time of matriculation, exceptional masters-level work, serious preparatory thinking about a dissertation topic, and a disciplined work ethic.
+Completion of the Program in four years assumes strong biblical and modern language skills at the time of matriculation, exceptional masters-level work, serious preparatory thinking about a dissertation topic, and a disciplined work ethic.

 While an introductory course orients students to the nature of Ph.D. studies and to the particular environment of Wheaton College, at the heart of the required course work are five Ph.D. seminars.
 At the recommendation of their supervisor, students may be required to take regular graduate courses from the BTS curriculum and undergraduate courses related to their dissertation.
-In addition, as a means of fostering broader exposure to biblical and theological studies, students will take an advanced graduate course at a non-evangelical institution, with the tuition cost covered by Wheaton.
-In their second or third year, students will work with a faculty member in a directed pedagogical experience.
+In addition, students will work with a faculty member in a directed pedagogical experience.
 To ensure breadth of competence in their fields, they will also be expected to read widely enough in their chosen concentration (Biblical Studies: New Testament/Old Testament; Theological Studies: Systematic Theology/Historical Theology) so as to have an adequate foundation for teaching a variety of subjects within their disciplines.
 But the focus of the Program is on independent research for the dissertation, conducted under the guidance of the student's supervisor.
-The production of an excellent and publishable quality dissertation should be the student's main goal in the program.
+The production of an excellent and publishable quality dissertation should be the student's main goal in the Program.
 Students are expected to engage in serious dissertation research from the time they matriculate.

-The time students take to complete the program depends on their level of academic preparation, as noted above, as well as their aptitude and the time they are able to devote to the program.
+The time students take to complete the Program depends on their level of academic preparation, as noted above, as well as their aptitude and the time they are able to devote to the Program.
 It is hoped that many students will be able to complete the Program requirements in three years.
 Some, however, will take longer.
-Whatever the program length, students are strongly encouraged to remain as residential students at Wheaton until all requirements are completed.
+Whatever the Program length, students are strongly encouraged to remain as residential students at Wheaton until all requirements are completed.